kimpuro/Algorithm/README.md

 ## Language

-The solutions are coded using `C, Java, Rust`.
+The solutions are coded using `C`, `Java`, `Rust`.
 Each solution contains its own `README.md` file describing the problem, my understanding, and the approach I used in coming up with the solution.

 ## Note